Automated tests that need to be tested?

 Once, I ended up with 25 “chained” test scripts, each testing different functionality and with multiple assertions, operating on test data set up by the previous scripts in the chain.
 There were lots of problems with this.
 We couldn’t break up the suite to run in parallel to save time in our continuous integration.
 If one test failed, the others couldn’t run.
 What was worse was that often a test early in the chain would do something unexpected that wasn’t caught by an assertion, causing a failed assertion farther down the chain.
 That type of failure is crazy hard to track down.
 These non-deterministic tests can really cost your team.

-Long, multi-step tests like that, especially if they are at the UI level, have much more potential to be “flaky” or “fragile”, subject to timeouts, unexpected system states, and small changes in the UI code.
+Long, multi-step tests like that, especially if they are at the UI level, have much more potential to be “flaky” or “fragile”, meaning they're subject to timeouts, unexpected system states, and small changes in the UI code.
 Even if you’re using a tool like mabl that can “self-heal” minor issues, and thus makes the test more stable, an end-to-end test with many steps is always going to be hard to troubleshoot.
 It’s also harder for the team to remember over time all the issues a long, involved test is supposed to check.

 Keep it simple